It’s October, which means, of course, that it’s officially haunted house season.

 27. Castle of Chaos, Midvale, UT

-Castle of Chaos offers four levels of fear: They’ll guarantee that even the bravest explorer leaves their underground haunted house fully terrified.
-The dance club setting Hands-On terror will get you up close and personal with the vampires who are taking over.
+Castle of Chaos offers five levels of fear: They’ll guarantee that even the bravest explorer leaves their underground haunted house fully terrified.
+The dance club setting and hands-on terror will get you up close and personal with the vampires who are taking over.

 28. Dead End Hayride, Wyoming, MN